Trackdrive/trackdrive-js/readme.md

 ### data-tokens

-Additional tokens can be passed by setting the html attribute `data-tokens`
+Additional tokens can be passed by setting the html attribute `data-tokens` with JSON data.

 ``` html